d12frosted/elpa-mirror/gnu/consult-readme.txt

 [Consult wiki] <https://github.com/minad/consult/wiki>

-8 Acknowledgments
+7 Acknowledgments
 ═════════════════

-  You probably guessed from the name that this package took inspiration from [Counsel] by Oleh Krehel.
+  This package took inspiration from [Counsel] by Oleh Krehel.
 Some of the Consult commands originated in the Counsel package or the [Selectrum wiki].
 The commands have been rewritten and greatly enhanced in comparison to the original versions.

   Code contributions:
   • [Omar Antolín Camarena]